 3. It’s probably not the “Guinea” you’re thinking of

 Chances are you’ve heard of at least one country with the name “Guinea” in it.
-That’s because there’s a lot of them!
+That’s because there’s a lot of them (you can learn why there’s so many here)!
 There’s Guinea and Equatorial Guinea, both of which are in West Africa.
 There is also a Papua New Guinea, which is in southeast Asia.
 However, none of those are the same as Guinea-Bissau.

 Though there are multiple theories on the origin of the word Guinea, the common narrative is that it was an early word used to collectively refer to the people of West Africa.
 Bissau (the name of the capital city) was added to the name in order to differentiate the country from the neighboring country of Guinea.
 Thus, the name Guinea-Bissau was born!